baijum/service-binding-documentation/docs/exposing-binding-data/detect-bindings.md

 ```

-When this API option is set to true, the Service Binding Operator automatically
+The Service Binding Operator automatically detects the binding connections and
-detects Routes, Services, ConfigMaps, and Secrets owned by the backing service
-CR and expose the binding data.
+exposes the binding metadata.